Hanne Haller: Life

 Hanne Haller grew up in the province of Schleswig-Holstein.
 Her mother was an opera singer, her father a banker.
 While in school she played drums for "The Rooks" in the town of Ronnenberg near Hannover.
 After completing school in 1968, she went on to study athletics, but had to give that up due to a serious illness.
 In the same year she founded a gospel choir.
 Later in the 60s, she performed a single consisting of two songs by Siegfried Fietz ("Wir sind nur eine Minderheit"/"We are only one minority" and "Broadway") for the Christian publishing house "Frohe Botschaft" ("Good News") in Wetzlar.

 She went on to study to become a medical assistant and passed the "MTA" exam in 1970.
 She then worked in the X-ray and biochemistry lab of the Georg-August University/Göttingen University.
 In 1971 she began her musical career in earnest.
 She and producer Georg Moslener made the single "Spring in Vietnam" ("Frühling in Vietnam"), which did not get much of a push.
 Haller learned to play the piano, and in 1971 came out with her first album "Applause for Hanne Haller" ("Applaus für Hanne Haller").
-Unfortunately, the company went bankrupt and the album was never released.
+However, the company went bankrupt and the album was never released.